Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 TIP #5: If you like golf, or want to stay in the area but not in a tent or motorhome, a nice place to check out is the Sandpiper Resort and Golf Course which is just a short drive away.
 Harrison Hot Springs is also a great place to base yourself while exploring the region.

 TIP #6: In addition to the beach and beautiful scenery, another nice thing about Kilby Park (for people who like dogs) is that it is canine-friendly.
 Dogs are permitted on leash at the park, even on the beach.
-If you take Fido, Rex or Sparky with you though, be sure to clean up after him or her so other beachgoers don’t step on any surprises.
+If you take your dog, though, be sure to clean up after it so other beachgoers don’t step on any surprises.

 Dog at Kilby Beach